madhhuurrii/API/Technical Documentation/API.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://god.gw.postman.com/run-collection/13497402-108cafc3-da45-4b00-97fe-4819894f58bb?action=collection%2Ffork&collection-url=entityId%3D13497402-108cafc3-da45-4b00-97fe-4819894f58bb%26entityType%3Dcollection%26workspaceId%3D5f563cfe-42ef-4344-a98a-eae13183fb7c)

-Symbl APIs can be used for testing in Postman, but before testing ensure that you have `appId` and `appSecret` to authenticate the API requests.
+Symbl APIs can be tested in Postman, but before testing ensure that you have `appId` and `appSecret` to authenticate the API requests.
 Symbl public collection in Postman has preconfigured API request that can help you get started in one click!